You don’t stay competitive by standing still.

 - Be prepared to course correct.
 At the beginning of every large-scale project, you don’t know what you don’t know.
 Get set to update as data is revealed.

-While managers and executives may eagerly grasp the business decisions and changes that move a company forward, the individuals may fear and unwittingly sabotage it.
+While managers and executives may eagerly grasp the business decisions and changes that move a company forward, the individuals may fear and unwittingly sabotage them.
 By engaging your entire organization, communicating the progress – both the wins and challenges – you’ll get your employee buy-in and be able to sign off a successful implementation.

 SET EXPECTATIONS.
 NOBODY LIKES (BAD) SURPRISES.